CryptoManufaktur-io/solana-rpc/README.md

 `tail -f ~/validator.log` to see the logs of the Solana node

-`solana-validator monitor` to monitor it
+`agave-validator monitor` to monitor it

 `solana catchup --our-localhost` to see how far it is from chain head.